juntao/arenztopia/content/news/issue17.md

 ## Poetry
 by Lorenzo Avila

-A new day comes
+-A new day comes-

--
-vacinne brings hope and joy yay
+vacinne brings hope and joy yay-

--
-for the coming holiday
+for the coming holiday-

 ## Obituary
 by Owen Miyazoi